 Federal Aviation Administration (FAA), DOT.

-We propose to adopt a new airworthiness directive (AD) for certain Learjet Inc. Model 60 airplanes.
-This proposed AD was prompted by a report of a reverse thrust command accelerating the airplane instead of decelerating the airplane.
+The FAA is adopting a new airworthiness directive (AD) for certain Learjet Inc. Model 60 airplanes.
+This AD was prompted by a report of a reverse thrust command accelerating the airplane instead of decelerating the airplane.
 The acceleration with reverse thrust commanded occurred when the thrust reverser doors were in the stowed position instead of the deployed position.
-This proposed AD would require installing a Thrust Reverser (T/R) Voice Command Warning System (VCWS) to alert the crew of a T/R malfunction.
-We are proposing this AD to address the unsafe condition on these products.
+This AD requires installing a thrust reverser (T/R) Voice Command Warning System (VCWS) to alert the crew of a T/R malfunction.
+The FAA is Start Printed Page 30838issuing this AD to address the unsafe condition on these products.

 Examining the AD Docket

-You may examine the AD docket on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2019-0204; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
-The AD docket contains this NPRM, the regulatory evaluation, any comments received, and other information.
-The street address for Docket Operations (phone: 800-647-5527) is listed above.
-Comments will be available in the AD docket shortly after receipt.
+You may examine the AD docket on the internet at https://www.regulations.gov by searching for and locating Docket No. FAA-2019-0204; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+The AD docket contains this final rule, any comments received, and other information.
+The address for Docket Operations is Docket Operations, U.S. Department of Transportation, Docket Operations, M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590.

 Start Further Info